kids-eat/KidsEat/README.md

 - [x] User can sign in and out.
 - [x] Admin/Organizer can view a separate view of list of events.
 - [x] Admin/Organizer can add events using a form.
+- [x] Admin/Organizer can update previously created events.
+- [x] Authentication users.
+- [x] Show different UI depending on user privileges: admin or regular user.
+- [x] User can see location pins of latest events on a map.

 **Optional Nice-to-have Stories**